JaviAZ/DQS/Readme.txt

-	when showing tutor list print their ID when adding student you can put any number into tutor number when editing student you can put any number into tutor number
+	when showing tutor list print their ID when adding student you can put any number into tutor number when editing student you can put any number into tutor number when editing student, and asked for validation of student number, inputing any other student number would edit it when editing tutor, and asked for validation of ID, inputing any other id would edit it